-For over 20 years, I’ve been a data coach for hundreds of teachers, first as a top-level official in two Maryland school districts and now on the faculty of a university leadership center.
-I’ve had mountain-top experiences with school teams whose members really get what it means to use data to inform their instruction, and I’ve led sessions that were disasters.
+For over 20 years, viagra I’ve been a data coach for hundreds of teachers, generic first as a top-level official in two Maryland school districts and now on the faculty of a university leadership center.
+I’ve had mountain-top experiences with school teams whose members really get what it means to use data to inform their instruction, visit this site and I’ve led sessions that were disasters.

 Over the years, I have accumulated a set of what I first called “My Ten Commandments of Data Analysis.”
 Then, I reconsidered one, and “nine commandments” just didn’t sound right.
 So I now call them “My Nine Truths of Data Analysis.”
 They are not necessarily the truths, but they are definitely my truths.
 I would be interested in how they compare with the thoughts and experiences of others.